Last updated: 27 September 2020

 My maynardpaton.com domain name costs £12 a year and privacy protection — so my home address is not shown on pages such as this — is another £6 a year.

 So all in it costs me £78 a year to run this site and have capacity to host a few others.

 Every Tsohost customer gets a discount code, and I am happy to publish mine to help you save a few pounds when joining the service.

 My code is MAYNARDP10, and you simply type that code into the box as you join:

 If you go for Tsohost’s 24-month Startup plan, the saving should be £8.40 (i.e. £7 plus VAT) from the £84:

 Sadly the discount code — and the free domain name — is valid only for the initial purchase.
-When it comes to renewal, you will pay the full price.
+You will pay the full price when you renew.

 I must admit I have not really looked to see if there are better-value hosting alternatives available.